 - 1-2 tablespoons Balsamic vinegar or syrup

 - Add onion wedges to the baking dish and toss with oil, then sprinkle with salt, pepper and garlic.
-Roast onions uncovered for about 40 minutes, or until they are very soft and the edges are very brown, even a little black in places.
+Roast onions uncovered for about 40 minutes, or until they are very soft and the edges are very brown.
+Remove dish from the oven, toss with the Balsamic and sprinkle with thyme leaves.
+See note below on Balsamic.